Tools were invented by man to help him facilitate in different tasks. Farmers and peasants make the use of tools in their life on a daily basis.

 Scythe vs Sickle

-A scythe is basically a tool that has a long handle held with two hands and a long, sharp, and curved blade and is used in cutting long grass, grains, and crops.
+A scythe is a tool with a long handle held by two hands, and a long, sharp, and curved blade used to cut long grass, grains, and crops.

-It is an agricultural hand tool that has been replaced by tractor machinery in the recent times.
+It is an agricultural hand tool that has recently been replaced by tractor machinery.
 It is still used in some parts of Europe and Asia.

-A sickle is another hand tool that has a short handle that is help with one hand a small curved blade and is used in cutting grass and reaping, harvesting crops.
+A sickle is another hand tool with a short handle that helps with one hand, a small curved blade used in cutting grass and, reaping, harvesting crops.

 Comparison Table